Godless Lobbyist: Amanda Knief of SCA (Presented by University of Pittsburgh Secular Alliance)

 Towards the end of the fall 2011 semester, the Secular Alliance at the University of Pittsburgh had the privilege of hosting Amanda Knief of the Secular Coalition for America.
 The Godless Lobbyist lecture not only was our organization’s first major event on campus, but brought local attention to our group and labeled us as a legitimate club at our university.

 Funding for the event was requested and received from the Secular Student Alliance and the University of Pittsburgh Student Government Board’s Allocations Committee.
-The funds were used to pay for travel and lodging expenses for Ms. Knief, a food stipend, advertisements in the school’s daily paper, and raffle tickets for a fundraiser.
+The funds were used to pay for travel and lodging expenses for Ms. Knief, a food stipend, advertisements in the school’s daily paper, and random drawing tickets for a fundraiser.

 After spending three nights before the event posting flyers around campus, a quarter page advertisement for the event appeared in The Pitt News.
 Although the event was on a Friday night, we received a solid and enthusiastic turnout.
-Before the event started, club members in their official club t-shirts sold raffle tickets to attendees, which entered them into a drawing for an autographed copy of The Greatest Show on Earth by famous atheist and evolutionary biologist Richard Dawkins.
+Before the event started, club members in their official club t-shirts sold random drawing tickets to attendees, which entered them into a drawing for an autographed copy of The Greatest Show on Earth by famous atheist and evolutionary biologist Richard Dawkins.

 The actual event began with a showing of a video of Ms. Knief asking President Obama a question about faith-based initiative hiring practices.
 Afterwards, I, president of the Secular Alliance at the time, introduced Ms. Knief.
 The lecture focused on the various issues of the Secular Coalition of America and current political positions that have an effect on secular and nonreligious Americans.
 For example, current religious exemptions for Catholic hospitals allow them to refuse to provide certain basic care to patients, and the current tax code exempts ministers of the gospel from paying income taxes on a housing allowance.
 Ms. Knief emphasized the pervasiveness of religious privileging in law and then told attendees how they could make a change.